airchains-network/tracks/espresso-setup.md

 # Tracks Setup Guide
-This guide will help you set up and initialize the Tracks environment.
+This guide will help you set up and initialize the Tracks environment with Espresso Setup

 ## Step 1: Remove Old Data